tatou-tatou/Themes/Stendhal/Panel/README.md

 Put those files in your $PATH.
 Sometimes, it might need a script I put in `~/.bin`, so look for it in the appropriate [place](https://github.com/tatou-tatou/dotfiles/tree/master/.bin).

-The developper was lazy and haven't implemented a way to increase the number of clickable areas without recompiling: in the source code, there is a `define N 10` somewhere, increase that value to 20 for example.
+The developper was lazy and haven't implemented a way to increase the number of clickable areas without recompiling.
+In the source code, there is a `define N 10` somewhere, **increase** that value (to 20 for example).

 ##Panel
-To start everything, just launch `panel`, it will create the panel fifo and start bar.
+- To start everything, just launch `panel`, it will create the panel fifo and start bar.

-`panel-skeleton` interprets where to put each information that is piped to the fifo.
+- `panel-skeleton` interprets where to put each information that is piped to the fifo.

-`panel-settings` contains various settings, like the colors.
+- `panel-settings` contains various settings, like the colors.
 It is loaded by the other scripts.

 All the special characters (icons...) are custom made.
 You will need the *MonteCarloPanel* and *MonteCarloMedium* fonts from my Monégasque repo, or add the characters yourself to your font of choice.

 If you want to use your own font with your own glyphs, just know that I had some issues with vertical alignment.
-I fixed it by duplicating my font and changing some of its properties (namely SIZE, PIXEL_SIZE and FONT_DESCENT) to align it properly.
+I fixed it by duplicating my font and changing some of its properties (namely *SIZE*, *PIXEL_SIZE* and *FONT_DESCENT*) to align it properly.
 That's why I have both a *MonteCarloMedium* font and a *MonteCarloPanel* font, the later being dedicated to the panel.

 ##Notifications
 ![Screenshot](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/notstat.gif)